DHTMLX/docs-diagram/docs/guides/diagram_editor/grid_area.md

 ## Enabling/disabling snap lines

+> The feature is available only in the default mode of Editor

 From v5.0, the Grid area is equipped with snap lines which will simplify the process of placing shapes symmetrically to each other.

 If you need to change the width and color of the lines, or to hide them at all, use the [magnetic](api/editor/magnetic_property.md) property of Editor.